8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 Solution: Achieving this customer service goal requires a multifaceted approach once again.

-While staff training is incredibly important for a reliable and capable customer service team, a positive employee experience is also paramount.
+While staff training is incredibly important for a reliable and effective customer service team, a positive employee experience is also paramount.

 Thomas Fultz recognised this in his role as CEO at Coffeeble.